barchart/marketdata-api-js/docs/content/sdk/connection-adapter.md

 **Extends**: [<code>WebSocketAdapterFactory</code>](#WebSocketAdapterFactory)
 **Access**: public
  **Import**: @barchart/marketdata-api-js/lib/connection/adapter/WebSocketAdapterFactoryForNode
 >An implementation of [WebSocketAdapterFactory](/content/sdk/connection-adapter?id=websocketadapterfactory) for use by Node.js servers.
+Pass an instance of this class to [Connection.connect](Connection.connect) when operating in a Node.js environment.

 * * *